Treating a Minor Sports Injury

 Don't wear an elastic bandage overnight.

 Elevation.
-Keeping an injury elevated helps reduce swelling.
+Keeping an injury raised (elevated) helps reduce swelling.
 Keep the injured part above the level of your heart.

 Take care with possible internal injuries.
 Be especially careful if the kidneys or spleen is involved.
 The kidneys lie at the small of the back on either side of the spine.
 The spleen sits just below the rib cage on your left side.
-If you get hit in any of these areas and feel lasting pain, feel lightheaded, or see blood in your urine, see your health care provider immediately.
+If you get hit in any of these areas, call your healthcare provider right away if you: